silvansuter/Sudoku-Detector-and-Solver/README.md

 # Sudoku Solver and Recognizer

 ## Description
-This project utilizes image processing and constraint programming (integer optimization) to recognize and solve Sudoku puzzles from images, allowing users to upload an image of a Sudoku puzzle and receive the solved puzzle as output.
-The recognizer understands both hand-written and printed numbers.
-If the Sudoku has multiple solutions, the solver is able to find all of them.
+This project is designed to recognize and solve Sudoku puzzles from images.
+It employs image processing and constraint programming (integer optimization) to enable users to upload an image of a Sudoku puzzle and receive the solved puzzle as output.
+The recognizer is capable of identifying both handwritten and printed digits, and the solver can find all possible solutions if multiple exist.

 ## Features
-- **Sudoku Recognition**: Extracts Sudoku puzzles from images of Sudokus that contain both handwritten or printed digits.
+- **Sudoku Recognition**: Recognizes Sudoku puzzles from images containing both handwritten and printed digits.
 - **Sudoku Solving**: Solves the recognized Sudoku puzzles using constraint programming.
-- **Web Interface**: Provides a user-friendly interface to interact with the application.
+- **Web Interface**: Offers an intuitive interface for user interaction with the application.

 ## Installation & Setup
 ```sh